mpg-age-bioinformatics/shell-genomics-edamame/README.md

 people run in to with command line bioinformatics programs is not having the data in the place the program expects it to be.

+---

 ## Moving around the file system

 Let's practice moving around a bit.

-We're going to work in that `tutorial-shell-genomics` directory we just downloaded.
+We're going to work in that `shell` directory we just downloaded.

 First let's navigate there using the regular way by clicking on the different folders.

 First we did something like go to the folder of our username.
-Then we opened 'tutorial-shell-genomics' then 'data'
+Then we opened 'shell'

+---

 Let's draw out how that went.